josejuan/jj-yesod-translatable/README.md

 ##Use plugin

-Use plugin into a scaffolded site is easy:
+Use plugin into a scaffolded site is easy (looks like verbose but is very detailed):

 1.  create scaffolded site (eg. `yesod init && cd myProject`).